 an out of memory or crash is detected (Java only): Check this option to mark the build as failed if a crash of the JVM is detected, or Java out of memory problems.
 If possible, TeamCity will upload crash logs and memory dumps as artifacts for such builds.

 Additional Failure Conditions

-You can instruct TeamCity to mark a build as failed if some of its metrics has deteriorated in comparison with another build,e.g. code coverage, artifacts size, etc. For instance, you can mark build as failed if the code duplicates number is higher than in the previous build.
+You can instruct TeamCity to mark a build as failed if some of its metrics has deteriorated in comparison with another build, for example, code coverage, artifacts size, and so on.
+For instance, you can mark build as failed if the code duplicates number is higher than in the previous build.

 Another build failure condition causes TeamCity to mark build as failed when a certain text is present in the build log.